 Duke University coined a term called the "MEAL Plan" that provides an effective structure for paragraphs in an academic research paper.
 Select the pluses to learn what each letter stands for.

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=60
+An interactive or media element has been excluded from this version of the text.
+You can view it online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=60